usc-isi-i2/rltk/docs/overview.rst

 Simply using RLTK's API to get all possible combinations of candidate pairs and implement your only "magical function" to find if two ``Record`` s are the same.

-Let's look at an example input datasets and minimal implementation.
+Let's look at example input datasets and minimal implementation.

 .. image:: images/overview-inputs.png
    :scale: 60 %